 How to integrate Google Analytics and Google Ads

-Follow these steps to perform the Google Analytics and Google AdWords integration:
+Follow these steps to perform the Google Analytics and Google Ads integration:

 You will now have powerful insights into website visitor information after they click through from one of your ads.